 weight= mode

 In the output you will have the averaged flats SKYf.
-There are no subsets in this task.
+There are no subsets

 input= SKY*